deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 * The difference is that the default value for the id segment variable is defined in the controller code and not in the routing definition.

+> ### UNIT TESTING: OPTIONAL URL SEGMENTS
+>
+> * The issue to be aware of when testing optional URL segments is that the segment variable will not be added to the RouteData.Values collections unless a value was found in the URL.
+> * This means that you should not include the variable in the anonymous type unless you are testing a URL that contains the optional segment.
+> * Here are the changes to the TestIncomingRoutes unit test method for the route defined in Listing 15-22.
+>   CODE

 ### Defining variable-lenght routes

 ### Prioritizing controllers by namespaces